StarCityGroup/www.starcitygroup.us/src/content/blog/2020-11-20-insights-on-the-future-of-workplace-featured-in-new-report/index.md

 ---

 We were delighted to participate in a fascinating new study by longtime collaborators Lean Doody and the team at Arup on "workplacemaking", a new approach to designing and managing distributed work in the post-pandemic city.
-See the report, [_Making Place: The recalibration of Work, Life and Place_](https://www.arup.com/perspectives/publications/promotional-materials/section/making-place-the-recalibration-of-work-life-and-place) at Arup.com.
+See the report, [Making Place: The recalibration of Work, Life and Place](https://www.iput.com/making-place-the-recalibration-of-work-life-and-place/).